Robinyo/serendipity/docs/administrator/percona-distribution-for-postgresql/README.md

 Using Docker Compose to launch your PostgreSQL database and supporting services is a straightforward process.

-You need to specify a PostgreSQL image, define environment variables for database credentials, volumes for persistent storage, and port mapping for external access.
+You need to specify a PostgreSQL image, define environment variables for your database credentials, volumes for persistent storage, and port mapping for external access.

 For example: